Kirisannn/os-s2-2024/practical03/README.md

 **NOTE:<br>THIS SERVER ASSUMES THAT ALL BOOKS SENT TO IT WILL BE UNIQUE, WITH UNIQUE TITLES & CONTENTS.
 NO BOOKS SENT TO THE SERVER WILL BE A REPEAT OF A PRE-EXISTING BOOK, OR ONE THAT HAS BEEN SENT BEFORE IN THE CURRENT RUNNING INSTANCE OF THE SERVER.**

+**IMPLEMENTATION HAS BEEN DEVELOPED IN A ANACONDA3 ENVIRONMENT WITH PYTHON VER.
+3.12.7**

 ## 1. Running the Server

 To run the server, use the following command format in your shell terminal.